Thermal waters used in the Termy Mszczonów complex are rich in ...czytaj więcej

 Four streams flow between the four ridges of Jaworzyna Krynicka: Czarny Potok, Izwór, Jastrzębik and Szczawniczek.

-The peak of Jaworzyna Krynicka is a great viewing point, which provides tourists on a daily basis gondola lift from the Czarny Potok Valley.
-They admire the picturesque terrain of the Beskid Sądecki with a panorama stretching to the horizon.
+The summit of Jaworzyna Krynicka is an excellent viewpoint, to which he brings tourists every day gondola lift from the Czarny Potok Valley.
+They admire the picturesque areas of Beskid Sądecki with a panorama stretching as far as the horizon.

 Jaworzyna Krynicka is one of the largest and most modern ones ski resorts in Poland.
 In the Czarny Potok Valley there is a modern Ski Resort Jaworzyna Krynicka.

-14 km of snow-covered and lighted sports are available for tourists practicing winter sports downhill runs, accessible via a gondola lift and several ski lifts.
-There is also the longest illuminated ski slope in Poland.
+Tourists who practice winter sports have 14 km of snow-covered and illuminated facilities at their disposal downhill runs, accessible thanks to the gondola lift and several ski lifts.
+There is also the longest illuminated ski run in Poland.

 For the fans of "winter madness" on the slopes of Jaworzyna Krynicka, the longest (1000 m long and 25 meters wide) was prepared and the largest in Poland snowpark Krynistler, consisting of 20 elements of jib of varying difficulty and 7 elements of the type of a hill.